JakeSteam/blog-personal/_drafts/2024-12-01-android-games-dec-24.md

 It's hard to give tips when I spent most of my time either feeling confused or that I was probably working on the wrong area!

 The only advice to give is use the help screens, they really do describe every button and feature in detail.
+There's [also a Discord](https://discord.com/invite/gRqAFv6wfb).

 ### Screenshots